-The results presented below in Parts A and B obtained under the experimental methodologies planned to substantiate the basic concepts of orthovoltage x-ray minibeams.
-These include (a) to produce more evidence on the tissue sparing effect of the x-ray minibeams, particularly when very high doses are used, and (b) to provide experimental evidence for the methods flexibility to adjust the beam merging depth in the tissue at the desired value.
-For this purpose, we have to define two terms, a physical one and a biological one.
-The physical terms we define are the peak-to-valley ratio and the beam merging.
-The first term is defined as the measured array profile when slightly averaged to reduce statistical noise.
-The second term, i.e. the merging depth, is quantitatively defined when the peak-to-valley ratio is 1.2:1.0 or smaller.
-Second, we define an array profile to be "tissue-sparing" when the peak-to-valley ratio is 3:1 or larger.
-We also tentatively estimate a peak-to-valley ratio of 3:1 or larger to be substantially tissue sparing.
+The results presented below in Parts A and B obtained under the experimental methodologies substantiate the basic concepts of orthovoltage x-ray minibeams.
+These include (a) to produce more evidence on the tissue sparing effect of the x-ray minibeams, particularly when very high doses are used, and (b) to provide experimental evidence for the method's flexibility to adjust the beam merging depth in the tissue at the desired value.
+For this purpose, we define two terms, a physical one and a biological one.
+First, the physical term "beam merging depth" is quantitatively defined as the tissue depth at which the peak-to-valley ratio is 1.2:1.0 or smaller.
+Second, the biological term "tissue-sparing" is defined to be when the peak-to-valley ratio is 3:1 or larger.
 Of course, the beam's attenuation rate with subject depth is also of major importance because it signifies the prospect for the clinical use of the method.

-We note that in the following discussion, the term dose means physical absorbed dose, unless otherwise indicated.
+We note that in the following discussion, the term "dose" means physical absorbed dose, unless otherwise indicated.

 Part A. Measured Results.
 A1.
 Cross Sectional Measurements.
 In the first set of measurements, we used a humanoid phantom, namely the Alderson Radiation Therapy Head and Neck Phantom, to measure the cross sectional patterns of a two-dimensional array of x-ray minibeams passing vertically down from the top of the head through a collimator (Fig. 3).
-Film measurements were pursued on the top of the head for the non-attenuated beam, and then in between the upper four, one-inch slices of the phantom.
+Film measurements were carried out on the top of the head for the non-attenuated beam, and then in between the upper four one-inch slices of the phantom.
 These cross-sectional patterns vividly demonstrate the gradual merging and attenuation of the minibeams as they go through the skull and the head tissues.
 The measurements involved the placement of films in between consecutive one-inch slices of the phantom.
 The results were obtained using a diverging collimator with a beam thickness of 0.34 mm and beam spacing of 1.12 mm on-center.
 The source-to-collimator distance was 295 mm.
 The results are presented in Fig. 4.